cloud-gov/cf-byo-broker/simple-service-broker/README.md

 > More information on roles in Cloud Foundry is availble here: https://docs.cloudfoundry.org/concepts/roles.html.

-### A Note Space-Scoped Broker Names
+### Space-Scoped Broker Names

 Service brokers are assigned names in Cloud Foundry.
 Just like with applications and service instances, these names are only used internally within Cloud Foundry to reference the respective entity.
 They have no meaning outside of Cloud Foundry.
 Applications and service instance names are scoped to a space.
 To illustrate this scope, two different applications could be deployed to two different spaces and both have the same name (such as `my-app`).

-Currently, Cloud Foundry has a limitation whereby the name of a space-scoped service broker must be unique.
-This is a known limitation that is being addressed by the development teams.
-To get around this limitation, we recommend adding the org and space as part of the name assigned to your broker.
+Currently, Cloud Foundry has a limitation whereby the name of a space-scoped service broker must be unique. **This is a known limitation that is being addressed by the development teams.** To get around this limitation, we recommend adding the org and space as part of the name assigned to your broker.
 You will see these denoted as `<YOUR_ORG>` and `<YOUR_SPACE>` below.

 * Use the `create-service-broker` command to register your broker with Cloud Foundry.